 Also of interest is that Lindenhurst has more people living here who work in computers and math than 95% of the places in the US.

-Lindenhurst is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Lindenhurst is a great place for families with children to consider.
+First of all, many other families with children live here, making Lindenhurst a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lindenhurst has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lindenhurst’s overall crime rate is lower than average for the country.

 Lindenhurst is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Lindenhurst is a very ethnically-diverse village.
 The people who call Lindenhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindenhurst residents report their race to be White, followed by Black or African-American.
 Lindenhurst also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.08% of the village’s residents.
 Important ancestries of people in Lindenhurst include Italian, Irish, German, Polish, and English.